loopandlearn/news/docs/edition/2026-05-29.md

 - - -

-## Presentations
+## Selected Presentation Summaries

 Loop and Learn team member Miroslava Calegari attended ATTD online this year and reported in depth on several topics of interest on her blog, [#type1dmaniac](https://type1dmaniac.com/).
 Links to extended articles are included in the following summaries.

 Sufyan Hussain (King's College London & Guy's and St Thomas Hospital, UK) presented "**Lessons from Open Source Systems**", highlighting collaborations with Katarina Braune, Rayhan Lal, and others in the open source community.
 Ten key concepts were extracted from a recent article in *Diabetologia* and were discussed in this talk.
+Here’s a quick mention of these concepts.
+Be sure to see [this blog article](https://type1dmaniac.com/2026/05/26/open-source-lessons-attd2026/) for a fuller explanation.

+1. Open-source AID
+systems show that
+evidence-based,
+patient-driven
+innovation can
+become clinically
+accepted
+2. Interoperability
+= freedom of
+choice, remote
+control, and
+user ownership
+of data
+3. Open-source
+AID now has
+ethical and
+professional
+backing for
+clinical use
+4. Technology
+evolves faster
+than clinical
+adoption; opensource shows a
+faster path than
+regulated
+options
+5. Open-source
+AID provides
+transparency,
+helping
+clinicians
+understand how
+algorithms
+actually work
+6. More accurate
+insulin modeling
+improves decisionmaking, especially
+during activity or
+unexpected
+changes
+7. Fully closedloop is the
+goal— but
+current
+systems are
+still hybrid
+8. Movement toward
+fully closed-loop
+systems is gradual
+rather than binary,
+with stepwise
+progress toward
+greater
+automation
+9. One-size-fits-all
+AID does not
+work for
+everyone—
+personalization
+is key
+10. Open-source
+AID offers
+benefits— but
+access and
+usability
+remain barriers

 Rayhan Lal (Stanford Medicine, Stanford University, USA) presented "**Closed-Loop Systems: Future Challenges and Considerations**", asserting that the technology is not the barrier to better diabetes care and outlining what the barriers are.
 He emphasized limited access to advanced diabetes technologies, unequal distribution of benefits, high costs, restrictive industry and regulatory structures, and lack of user control over devices and data.
 He also highlighted gaps between marketing claims and real-world performance, noting that current systems still struggle with exercise, stress, and changing insulin sensitivity.
 In addition, he pointed to physiological challenges such as variability in insulin absorption and the slow action of subcutaneous insulin.
 Overall, he argued that the greatest obstacles are tied to access, data ownership, economic inequality, and industry priorities rather than a lack of technical capability.
 Read more on this talk [here](https://type1dmaniac.com/2026/05/26/closed-loop-systems-challenges-attd2026/).